Strengthen Your Emotional Intelligence With These Eight Mental Exercises

 Expert career counselors agree that your emotional intelligence (EI) determines your level of success far more so than your IQ.
 But what exactly does emotional intelligence mean, and more importantly, how can you develop EI so you can reach your career aspirations?

-EI refers to the ability to control your emotional reactions to other people’s actions and to handle interpersonal relationships with calmness, tact
+EI refers to the ability to control your emotional reactions to other people’s actions and to handle interpersonal relationships with calmness, tact and empathy.

 People with strong EI approach even difficult situations and conversations by putting themselves in the shoes of the other person and looking at the world through their eyes.

 Individuals evidencing high EI often excel in leadership roles as they balance their teams’ emotional needs with the goals of their organization, so if you’re hoping to climb the career ladder, follow these eight tips to develop your EI.

 The first step in developing EI involves doing a bit of soul searching to honestly evaluate how you react to different situations and difficult people.
 Maybe you thrive on fast-paced work environments but become quickly impatient when others don’t match your frenetic pace.

 Maybe you express yourself well in one-on-one conversions with coworkers but freeze and become tongue-tied when the time comes to meet with your boss.

 Knowing yourself means analyzing your strengths and weaknesses and identifying areas that need improvement.
 Those high in EI know the process of self-development takes time and patience.